solspace/craft-aiassistant/README.md

 1. Open any entry with enabled fields; an inline AI button appears inside the input area
 2. Click the button to open the modal
-3. Pick a prompt, edit “Prompt Text” as needed
+3. Pick a prompt, edit "Prompt Text" as needed
-4. Optionally enable “Include input context”
+4. Optionally enable "Include input context"
+5. For text generation and rephrasing, toggle "Natural, conversational tone" (enabled by default) to make the output sound more human-like and less robotic
-5. Generate and review in the right column; Insert replaces the field’s content
+6. Generate and review in the right column; Insert replaces the field's content

 ### Quick AI Actions widget